-Pedalers Fork is a little bit of everything: a from-scratch restaurant, full bar, coffee shop and boutique bike shop.
-Pedalers Fork is expanding soon, bringing its little-bit-of-everything to a second location, 3014 N Worthen Ave. in Frogtown, according to a liquor license application.
+Pedalers Fork is a little bit of everything: a from-scratch restaurant, full bar, coffee shop, and boutique bike shop.
+Pedalers Fork is expanding soon, bringing its little-bit-of-everything to a second location, 3014 N Worthen Ave. in Los Angeles, according to a liquor license application.

-Pedalers Fork serves breakfast, brunch, lunch and dinner, featuring a New American menu with offerings like ahi poke nachos, Baja fish tacos, and miso salmon with kimchi fried rice.
-The restaurant also offers a wide selection of wines, beers and cocktails.
-Cyclists just passing by can enjoy 10 Speed Coffee’s selection of coffees, teas, sandwiches and pastries.
+Pedalers Fork serves breakfast, brunch, lunch, and dinner, featuring a New American menu with offerings such as ahi poke nachos, Baja fish tacos, and miso salmon with kimchi fried rice.
+The restaurant also offers a wide selection of wines, beers, and cocktails.
+Cyclists passing by can enjoy 10 Speed Coffee’s selection of coffee, tea, sandwiches, and pastries.

 The restaurant has not announced an opening timeline.